Upper Airway/Hypoglossal Nerve Stimulation for Obstructive Sleep Apnea

 Surgery and Follow-up Care

 Implantation of the Inspire system is conducted in the operating room under general anesthesia as an outpatient procedure, which takes about 2-3 hours.
-Three small incisions are made for the two leads and pulse generator.
+Small incisions are made for the two leads and pulse generator.
 Patients generally experience some swelling at these incision sites after the surgery for a few days.
 However, they are able to return home the same day of the procedure or the next morning.
-Once the incisions have healed, the patient will come in for device activation and receive education on how to operate the remote.
-After patients have used it for a couple of weeks, they go for a titration sleep study at the sleep lab to optimize the device settings.
+Once the incisions have healed, the patient will return for device activation and receive education on how to operate the remote.
+After patients have used it for a couple of weeks, they undergo a titration sleep study at the sleep lab to optimize the device settings.
 Finally, patients are asked to return for a follow-up visit once a year for a simple device check.

 Inspire Therapy Patient Outcomes